 Who else is better to talk about foreign relations of India than former Ambassadors?
 What if 33 former Ambassadors come together and jointly write a book?
-The end product is the rightly named “India and the World – Through the eyes of Indian Diplomats”.
+The end product is the rightly named “India and the World – Through the Eyes of Indian Diplomats”.
 This book fills the lacunae of authentic information about International relations with respect to the Indian public.
 Indeed, this a unique treasure for all those who love International affairs.
 Clear IAS Team has no doubt to add this book to the recommended list of books for UPSC exam preparation.
 The book has a lot of essays and analysis, from the experts in the field which can provide valuable insights for UPSC Mains exam and Interview preparation.

 When the Generals fail, Diplomats step in!

 Diplomacy is not a resort of the weak.
 Diplomats know the strength and weakness of nations, and despite small in numbers, Indian Foreign Service(IFS) has been hitting above its weight for decades and doing an excellent job of serving India’s national interests in a transformed world.
-This book is a unique treasure of thoughts and ideas of 33 Indian diplomats who have collectively put in more than 1150 years in Indian foreign service, representing three generations – those who joined in 1950s, in the 1960s and the 1970s.
+This book is a unique treasure of thoughts and ideas of 33 Indian diplomats who have collectively put in more than 1150 years in Indian foreign service, representing three generations – those who joined in the 1950s, in the 1960s and the 1970s.

 What’s special with the book “India and the World”?

 Apart from being a multi-author book – 33 authors, who were ambassadors – the difference lies in the presentation.
 There are 33 essays, each dealing with many sub-topics and issues.
 Despite being scholarly, none of the essays are beyond the grasp of general readers.
 In fact, all of the essays generate curiosity and interest among readers on contemporary international affairs.
-The 33 essays can perhaps be classified under 3 categories – Narrative; Analytical; and Argumented.
+The 33 essays can perhaps be classified under 3 categories – Narrative; Analytical; and Argumentative.

 - India’s relations with different countries and regions.

-- Whether it’s hard power or the soft power or the soul power that serves national interests best?
+- Whether it’s hard-power or the soft power or the soul power that serves national interests best?

 - Whether the days of quiet diplomacy are numbered?